Feel the fear…and do it anyway: a solo traveller’s take on life

 “What does the world want of me?
 Does it want me to take no risks, to go back to where I came from because I didn’t have the courage to say “yes” to life?” — Paulo Coelho

 I was first introduced to the author Paulo Coelho by a Dutch couple I was volunteering with in France during one of my favorite Workaways.
-By the time I met them, I had been travelling for over a year.
+By the time I met them, I had been travelling solo for over a year.
 I’d had incredible experiences and adventures that many people had warned me against.
 I was getting used to fear being a constant companion.
 I was even learning how and when I needed to pay attention and when I needed to ignore its familiar voice.
 However, there were still situations where I felt doubt.
 ‘Should I be listening to my fear, or not?’

 Knowing I was confronting fear and facing a crossroads in my journey, my hosts gently placed an English copy of The Alchemist in my hands and encouraged me to read it.
 During the two weeks I stayed with them they became my mentors.
 In-between painting and gardening, cooking, and watching movies around the fireplace, they shared gentle guidance through their own stories of an adventurous life lived well.
 Their consistent acts of kindness and quiet strength gave me courage and had a huge impact on my life.